Should International Travelers Leave Their Phones At Home?

 Now, do you want to bet the guy trying to search your phone knows, or admits knowing, the law?

-Re:IIRC, you don't have to give them the password (Score:4, Informative)
+Re:IIRC, you don't have to give them the password (Score:5, Informative)

 You can't be compelled to give your password, you can however be denied permission to travel if you withhold it.

 reacting to these egregious violations of privacy by leaving your smartphone at home, or simply not having one, seems somehow inadequate.
 The fascists will simply keep pushing and pushing, gradually closing the net around you as they have ever since the passage of the (un)PATRIOT Act.
-In an actual free and open society, stealing, er excuse me "confiscating" someone's property and then demanding the victim give up their password would be illegal, and the very idea that the 4th Amendment to the United States
+In an actual free and open society, stealing, er excuse me "confiscating" someone's property and then demanding the victim give up their password would be illegal, and the very idea that the 4th Amendment to the United States Constitution shouldn't apply just because you are near the national border would be laughable.
+But we're not a free country, are we?
+No, not for a long time now.

 Need more layers of encryption (Score:2, Interesting)